enriquebelarte/kmmo-lab/README.md

 ## Notes on Elastic Kubernetes Service (EKS)

-Taking for granted that EKS service at AWS should run by default Amazon Linux v2 nodes (Ubuntu could also be used and examples will be provided in such directory).
+Elastic Kubernetes Service(EKS) at AWS run by default worker nodes based on Amazon Linux v2 (Ubuntu and maybe others could also be used and examples will be provided in such directory).
-Kernel Management Module deploys at nodes labeled as `node-role.kubernetes.io/master=` but Control Plane (master) in EKS nodes do not allow workloads per design as these nodes are managed by AWS so user should label worker nodes with said label to make deploy work.
+Kernel Management Module deploys at nodes labeled as `node-role.kubernetes.io/master=` but Control Plane (master) in EKS nodes do not allow custom workloads per design as these nodes are managed by AWS.
+So as a user workaround we could label worker nodes with said key to make deploy work.

 As underlying OS in nodes is https://github.com/awslabs/amazon-eks-ami which is based in Amazon Linux v2, using amazonlinux images as builder images is the easiest way to match kernel versions between hosts and builders.
 Also Amazon Linux repositories keep a pretty extensive package archive of different headers versions which is really useful when dealing with not so updated EKS nodes.